 The only (poor) option

-This price policy of Forest Department leaves the accommodation options limited to one and only: the overpriced Blue Planet.
+This price policy of the Forest Department leaves the accommodation options limited to one and only: the overpriced Blue Planet.
 It is quite long and tiring walk all the way from the Long Island jetty, especially if you have luggage.
 We booked by phone, so they knew we are coming, would somehow expect someone to pick us up and help with luggage.
-Well Blue Planet enjoys quasi monopoly position here, thus they do no need to be super service oriented.
-If you decide to hit Long Island, then call Blue Planet, tell them your arrival details and kindly ask to be picked up from jetty.
+Well, Blue Planet enjoys quasi-monopoly position here, thus they do not need to be super service-oriented.
+If you decide to hit Long Island, then call Blue Planet, tell them your arrival details and kindly ask to be picked up from the jetty.

 Blue planet is wooden-bamboo structure, which despite being quite new, already looks run down.
-For a reasonable room, I am not saying “nice”, just reasonable, they ask 2000-2500, no bargaining.
-Hole on the bamboo wall with mattress on the floor, which honestly looks terrible and I am not a picky guy, will go for 800-1000.
+For a reasonable room, I am not saying “nice”, just "reasonable", they ask 2000-2500, no bargaining.
+A hole in the bamboo wall with a mattress on the floor, which honestly looks terrible and I am not a picky guy, will go for 800-1000.

 Going to Lalaji Bay, Long island, Andaman

 Long Island, Andaman